 Update 05/08/2017: After further testing, it appears that BFI isn't functioning properly when showing 120 Hz content, including content interpolated to 120 Hz by motion interpolation.
 The TV instead replaces every second frame with a black one, effectively turning it into a 60hz refresh rate.

 The Sony A1 OLED TV can display 24p movies over 24p sources like DVDs and Blu-rays without judder.
-Unfortunately, 24p movies playing via 60p or 60i sources like cable or satellite boxes do present an occasional judder, even with 'Motionflow' set to 'True Cinema' and 'CineMotion' set to 'High'.
-On top of that, some motion interpolation artifacts can be seen, something that is usually not present with these settings on Sony TVs.
+24p movies playing via 60p or 60i sources like cable or satellite boxes are displayed without any judder with 'Motionflow' set to 'True Cinema' and 'CineMotion' set to 'High'.

 Update 07/18/2017: The TV has been tested with the newest firmware update (PKG6.2648.0065NAA).
 The 24p playback remains the same.